WordPress/gutenberg/packages/components/src/button/README.md

 -   `'compact'`: For toggle buttons, icon buttons, and buttons when used in context of either.
 -   `'small'`: For icon buttons associated with more advanced or auxiliary features.

+If the deprecated `isSmall` prop is also defined, this prop will take precedence.

 -   Required: No
 -   Default: `'default'`